erebus-sh/erebus/packages/erebus-sdk/README.md

 ## What is this?

-This SDK provides application interfaces to interact with the Erebus infrastructure.
+This SDK provides type safety you can trust, Zod at the core.
+And application interfaces to interact with the Erebus infrastructure.

 ## Available primitives